We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets.

 Why do banks have a liquidity requirement?

-Lenders want to avoid risk so they want to make sure there’s enough money there to meet the mortgage repayments.
+Because an SMSF is akin to a self-servicing entity, not necessarily reliant on your job’s contribution, lenders want to avoid risk, so they want to make sure there’s enough money there to meet the mortgage repayments.

 This is particularly true for self-employed Australians who do not always earn a recurring level of income.